 Photo taking, educating, muffin baking, marathon running perpetual traveller.
 You can find me either in the classroom, on the running track or at an airport, but don't bother trying to call, I never seem to be available on mobile.....

 Dubai, United Arab Emirates

 There's a swathe of Japanese and other Asian cuisine around Mt Gravatt, Underwood and Sunnybank.
-Definitely less formal - very casual! about 9 years ago
+Definitely less formal - very casual! over 9 years ago